adarshkumarsingh83/reactjs/DOCUMENT/REACTJS_PURE_COMPONENT_README.md

 ### Pure componentt
 * implement shoudlComponentUpdate() always reutrn based in props/ state change comparsion
+* shallow comparsion (sc)
+	* sc of prevState with currentState
+	* sc of preProps with currentProps
 * which render the component only when their is the props/ state change
 	*  it do shallow comparsion internally for
 		* primitive types